 Green building in the tropics- thermal mass

 When I first started researching green building I found pretty quickly that the vast majority of material, books, websites, etc. are made for people living in the temperate zones of the US and Europe.
-There is a ton of material … Continue reading
+There is a ton of material for them.
+When you look for green building resources for the tropics though, not so …

 Cool Roof Design by Kim Obermeyer